Department of Science, Technology and Society

 - History of Innovation

-- B.A., University of Illinois at Urbana Champaign, Philosophy
+- BA in Philosophy, University of Illinois at Urbana Champaign

 “Virtue via Association: The National Bureau of Standards, Automobiles, and Political Economy, 1919-1940.”
 Enterprise & Society, 2016, pp. 1-30.